Marilyn Sokol

 Marilyn Roberta Sokol (born February 22, 1944) is an American actress, musician, comedian, and producer, perhaps best known for her roles as Lulu Brecht in Can't Stop the Music (1980) and as Ma Otter in Emmet Otter's Jug-Band Christmas (1977).
-She has received an Obie Award and a Bistro Award.
+She has received an Emmy Award, Obie Award, and a Bistro Award.

 Biography

 She lives in New York City and has appeared in film, television as well as in theatre on Broadway, off-Broadway and regional theatres.

 Sokol was born February 22, 1944, in the Bronx, New York City, and attended Calvin Coolidge High School in Washington, D.C., and New York University.
 She began her professional career in 1966 as a belly dancer in the national production of Man of La Mancha.
 She won an Obie Award for Distinguished Performance by an Actress in 1972 for her performance in a Chelsea Theater Center production of The Beggar's Opera.
 In 1977, she voiced Ma Otter in Emmet Otter's Jug-Band Christmas.
 In 1980, she was nominated for Worst Supporting Actress at the 1st Golden Raspberry Awards for her role in Can't Stop the Music.
 She has worked as a comedian, singer, and cabaret performer.
 In 2012-2013, she starred in the off-Broadway production Old Jews Telling Jokes.
 She has taught as a distinguished lecturer in the theatre program at Lehman College.
 She also portrayed Agnes Vertrulli on the web series Submissions Only in 2014.